AdobeDocs/analytics-platform.en/help/guided-analysis/interface.md

 * **Data view selector**: Change the data view that this project uses.
 When you change the data view, available components in the query rail also change.
 * **Save**: Saves the project.
 If you're saving a new project, a modal window appears requesting a name and description.
 * **Save as**: Saves the project separately from the current project, creating a copy.
 A modal window appears requesting a new name and description.
 * **Open in Workspace**: Recreates the current Guided analysis project in Analysis Workspace.
 The workspace project is created in a new tab, preventing interruption while working on your Guided analysis project.
-Use this command when Guided Analysis doesn't quite give you the flexibility or specific insight that you're looking for.
+Use this command when Guided analysis doesn't quite give you the flexibility or specific insight that you're looking for.
 For example, you want a [Trends](analysis-types/trends.md) report that uses Sessions for one segment, and People for another segment.
 * **Download PNG**: Downloads the chart graphic as a `.png`.
 The query rail and table are not included in the graphic.
 * **Download SVG**: Downloads the chart graphic as a `.svg`.
 The query rail and table are not included in the graphic.